 Cosplay: Invoked for shenanigans by Vriska and Tavros.
 This seems to be something of a theme for Vriska, as she later takes issue with John's peppy green outfit, and smoothly pressures him into cosplaying as her.
 Later we find out Terezi has her own set too.

 Crapsack World: Every planet other than Earth, and it gets worse after the players enter too.

 Crazy Cultural Comparison: Common buckets are, due to how Trolls reproduce, basically akin to porn stashes in Alternian culture, and leaving one exposed is a major faux pas.

-Creation Myth: Word of God says that this is one of things Homestuck was supposed to be from the start.
+Creation Myth: This is one of things Homestuck was supposed to be from the start.
 Universes are created when people play Sburb/Sgrub, and the new universe is based on the players and their actions.
 The trolls "created" our universe, and the constellations of the Zodiac represent them, not the other way around.

 Crossing the Burnt Bridge: Subverted.
 Karkat thinks he's going to have to apologize to Vriska in order to get her to join the Red Team.
 When he finds out that Vriska's been kicked off the Blue Team, he instantly rescinds his apology, and apologizes to himself for even making it in the first place.

 Cut His Heart Out with a Spoon: Jack Noir finally gets tired of Dad's busy fists.
 "Here, (flicks switchblade) stick this in your pipe and bleed to death slowly."

 Spades Slick casing an all-green mansion belonging to Lord English.
 He looks forward to "painting this ugly house red with the blood of those miserable green motherfuckers."